Aarhus University Seal

 Cecilie Eriksen

-During her AIAS-SHAPE fellowship, Cecilie Eriksen will be working on the project 'Mapping Movements in the Moral Landscape of Danish Democracy: A philosophical investigation of the use of algorithms in public administration'
+During her AIAS-SHAPE fellowship, Cecilie Eriksen worked on the project 'Mapping Movements in the Moral Landscape of Danish Democracy: A philosophical investigation of the use of algorithms in public administration'

 Project Description